 Lissa Mann is a Real Scientist™; and has been keeping reef aquaria for five years.
 She enjoys pina coladas and long discussions about evolutionary theory.

 Francis is the Aquatic Development Manager at Hagen USA., makers of Fluval, AquaClear and Marina brand aquarium products.
 He also currently co-stars on Nat Geo WILD's reality TV series Fish Tank Kings where he is the resident "Fish Geek".
-Francis is a marine biologist with over 20 years of professional aquarium experience and an avid explorer having visited 38 countries and lived in 7.
+Francis is a marine biologist with an MBA and over 20 years of professional aquarium experience.
+He is an avid explorer having visited over 40 countries and lived in 7.
 At 17, he was among the youngest aquarists ever hired by the Vancouver Aquarium, where he worked for 7 years.
 His aquarium experience ranges from larval fish rearing to the design, construction and operational management of renowned public aquariums around the world.

 Heidi is a Marine Biologist who has been working in the public aquarium industry as an aquarist and now as a consultant specialising in husbandry, interpretation and staff training.
 She has also written a series of children's books about the aquarium and fish world called "Abby's Aquarium Adventures".